Copyright Protection Resource Center

 Step 3: Submit your PDF files.

-Every newspaper applying for copyright registration must file PDFs of each issue in the month they are seeking to register.
+Every publisher applying for copyright registration must file PDFs of their home page for every day in the month they are seeking to register.

 Click on the button below to view the Copyright Office’s step-by-step instructions for uploading your work to eCo.